 - Durability plan: the sponsor’s plan to demonstrate that the alteration will remain the same over time, and continue to have the same effect;

-- Environmental and food/feed safety: the assessment of any environmental impacts, and for GE animals of food species, an assessment of the safety of food derived from those GE animals is safe to eat for humans and/or animals;
+- Environmental impact and food safety: the assessment of any environmental impacts and, for animals of food species, an assessment of the safety of food derived from those animals with IGAs showing it is safe to eat for humans and animals;

-Q. How will FDA inform the public about new GE animals, its decisions on them, and the science behind those decisions?
+Q. How will FDA inform the public about new IGAs in animals, its decisions on them, and the science behind those decisions?

-FDA’s new animal drug approvals (including for GE animals) are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
+A: FDA’s approvals, including for IGAs in animals, are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
 Following approvals, FDA will also provide electronic access to a summary of all information (other than confidential business or trade secret information) used in FDA’s decisions as part of the freedom of information summary routinely published upon approval.